How To Grow (Almost) Anything | Spring 2026

 Lab (Thurs-Fri, Feb 12 - 13)

-Homework — DUE FEB 17 2PM ET
+Homework — DUE BY FEB 17 2PM MIT TIME

 Questions?